Welcome to Bermuda!

 The Act removed many of the anomalies and restrictions that since the 1970s for "approved private pension plans" had existed in some with 15 or more years service but had severely restricted or totally excluded others, for example all those with say 12 years service with the same employer by retirement age.
 The current Act creates some portability for plans of all employers and employees.
 But for some people close to retirement age when it came into effect, it was far too late to ensure that once they become senior citizens and retire from working, they will have an adequate income without hardship.

 Minimum contribution rates are based on pensionable earnings per year.
-At January 14, 2012 Approved Pension Plan Administrators under the Act were:
+At January 14, 2012 Approved Pension Plan Administrators under the Act include

 Poverty Line